A Ranking Game for Imitation Learning: Experimental Results

 \subsection{Comparing PAL and RAL}

 PAL uses the agent's current visitation for reward learning, whereas RAL learns a reward consistent with all rankings arising from the history of the agent's visitation.
 These properties can present certain benefits depending on the task setting.

-To test the potential benefits of PAL and RAL, we consider two non-stationary imitation learning problems, similar to~\cite{rajeswaran2017learning} -- one in which the expert changes it's intent and the other where dynamics of the environment change during training in the Hopper-v2 locomotion task.
+To test the potential benefits of PAL and RAL, we consider two non-stationary imitation learning problems, similar to~\citep{rajeswaran2017learning} -- one in which the expert changes it's intent and the other where dynamics of the environment change during training in the Hopper-v2 locomotion task.
 For changing intent, we present a new set of demonstrations where the hopper agent hops backwards rather than forward.
 For changing environment dynamics, we increase the mass of the hopper agent by a factor of 1.2.
 Changes are introduced at 1e5 time steps during training at which point we notice a sudden performance drop.

 In Figure~\ref{fig:adapt} (left), we notice that PAL adapts faster to intent changes, whereas RAL needs to unlearn the rankings obtained from the agent's history and takes longer to adapt.
-Figure~\ref{fig:adapt} (right) shows that RAL adapts faster to the changing dynamics of the system, as it has already learned a good global notion of the dynamics-disentangled reward function in the LfO setting, whereas PAL only has a local understanding of reward as a result of using ranking obtained only from the agent's current visitation.
+Figure~\ref{fig:adapt} (right) shows that RAL adapts faster to the changing dynamics of the system, as it has already learned a good global notion of the dynamics-disentangled reward function in the LfO setting, whereas PAL only has a local understanding of reward as a result of using ranking obtained only from the agent's current visitation. \looseness=-1